Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 b. clients calling other clients.

 Every Node has a copy of a distributed geo-localized inventory of all network nodes.
-They run a protocol that allows them to keep their copy syncronized.
+They run a protocol that allows them to keep their copy synchronized.

-To be able to be found, a client registers itself and some inner componets and identities with the geographically closest node.
+To be able to be found, a client registers itself and some inner components and identities with the geographically closest node.
 When it needs to find other clients it runs a protocol based on the approximate location of the client it is willing to connect to.

 <br>
 ### Incentive

 #### To developers

 Plug-ins developers declare a micro-use-license for each plug-in they add to the Framework.
 Wallet or Financial Apps developers declare a micro-use-license for their components.
-End users install the Apps (wallets) of their choice and the license paid is the sumatory of the App's micro-use-license plus all the micro-use-licenses of the plug-ins used by that App.
+End users install the Apps (wallets) of their choice and the license paid is the summary of the App's micro-use-license plus all the micro-use-licenses of the plug-ins used by that App.

-The Framework assumes the responsability to enforce the agreements, charge the end user and distribute the payments to all developers involved.
+The Framework assumes the responsibility to enforce the agreements, charge the end user and distribute the payments to all developers involved.

 #### To network nodes

-Clients stablishes a home node where they register themselves and their network services and identities in order to be found by other clients.
+Clients establishes a home node where they register themselves and their network services and identities in order to be found by other clients.
 They will pay a subscription fee to their home node for it's services.
-Finding and calling other clients through other nodes is free as those node's income is comming from the clients for which they are the home node.
+Finding and calling other clients through other nodes is free as those nodes income is coming from the clients for which they are the home node.

 <br>
 ### Platforms

-We define as a Platform to a set of inter related functionality.
+We define as a Platform to a set of interrelated functionality.
 Platforms may consume services from other platforms and their dependencies form a hirearchical stack.

 Each Platform may introduce to the system new workflows, Add-ons, Plug-ins, identities and GUI components (Apps, wallets).
 This enables the system to target different use cases with different users involved in a clean way.

 <br>
 ### Identities

 We handle identities at different levels for multiple purposes.
-In all cases identities are reprsented by private and public keys.
+In all cases identities are represented by private and public keys.

 #### End User Identities

 The need to handle multiple logins on the same device brings with it the first kind of identity which we call _device-user_.
 This identity lives only at a certain device and not even the public key is exposed to the network.

 Besides that, the end users can have multiple types of identities, and within each type as many instances as they want.
 Each type of identity corresponds to a role or actor in a use case.
-Usually each Platform introduces a set of indentities and all the Platform's functionality orbits arround all the use cases derived on the interactions between those actors.
+Usually each Platform introduces a set of indentities and all the Platform's functionality orbits around all the use cases derived on the interactions between those actors.

-Even having a hiriarchy of identities, end users have a root identity.
-At that level thay can set a standard set of information and overwrite it at any level down the hiriarchy, narrowing or expanding that information as needed.
+Even having a hierarchy of identities, end users have a root identity.
+At that level thay can set a standard set of information and overwrite it at any level down the hierarchy, narrowing or expanding that information as needed.
 All these identities are exposed to the Fermat Network in a way that from the outside, no one can tell they are related between each other or to a certain end user.

 #### Componets Identities

-Many componets have their identities for a variety of purposes:
+Many components have their identities for a variety of purposes:

 a.
-Plug-ins to indentify themselves to Add-ons in order to get access to identity-specific resources as Databases or areas of the File System.
+Plug-ins to identify themselves to Add-ons in order to get access to identity-specific resources as Databases or areas of the File System.

 b.
 Network Services to encrypt the communications between each other.